spockele/palila_gui/README.md

   - Optional:\
     ```left note = <string>``` -> Defines the text on the left side of the scale.\
     ```right note = <string>``` -> Defines the text on the right side of the scale.
+- ```PointCompass```: A question with an 8-point direction compass to test directionality.
+  - Requires no additional input arguments.

 ### Standardised question IDs
 - In the main questionnaire: ```main-questionnaire-{question name}```.